Death Capital in the Public Service

 How to apply for death benefit?

-The administration of the employee's employer on the day of his or her death shall inform the declared beneficiaries of the deceased employee of their rights to the death benefit.
+The administration of the employee's employer on the day of his or her death shall inform the declared dependants of the deceased employee of their rights to the death benefit.

 The dependants of the deceased employee submit their death benefit application to the employee's employer on the day of his or her death.